airpair/push-it-real-good-with-ionic/post.md

   "app_id": "raaa6345d"
 }
 ```
 You will need this `app_id` to configure the starter app.
 For Android, you will also need the Google Project Number to provide in the `.config` block of the `app.js` in your project's root directory.
 Also, you will need to register your Google Server API key with Ionic.
-This is not your Google Project Id.
+This is not your Google Project Number.
 This is the API key that is created in the Google Developer's Console.
+See the [Android Setup Guide](http://docs.ionic.io/push/android/ "Android Setup Guide") for more details.

 ```
  $ ionic push --google-api-key [your-google-api-key]